chiragsakhuja/lc3tools/docs/TEST.md

 The final set of lines verifies that the program exits properly as described in the [Successful Exit Paradigm](TEST.md#successful-exit-paradigm).

-**Important Note about I/O**

-Remember that the newline character is considered input like any other key.
-As such, you must add a `\n` to the end of the string provided to `setInputString` function if the program expects a newline character.
+**Important Note about I/O**: Remember that the newline character is considered input like any other key.
+As such, you must add a `\n` to the end of the string provided to `setInputString` function if the program expects a newline character as input.

 ### I/O Paradigm (Interrupt)
 The I/O Paradigm for interrupt-driven input is similar to the paradigm for polling, so please read [that section](TEST.md#io-paradigm-polling) before.

-The main difference between interrupt-driven and polling-driven paradigms is `runUntilInputRequested` can no longer be reliably used since the program will never request for input.
+The main difference between interrupt-driven and polling-driven paradigms is that `runUntilInputRequested` can no longer be reliably used since the program will never request for input.
 Instead the program must run normally after the input string has been set.

 ```
 tester.setInputString("a");
 tester.setInputCharDelay(50);
 bool success = sim.run();
+bool check = tester.checkContain(tester.getOutput(), "aaaaa");
-tester.verify("Correct output", tester.checkContain(tester.getOutput(), "aaaaa"), total_points / 2);
+tester.verify("Correct output", check, total_points / 2);
 tester.verify("Correct execution", success && ! sim.didExceedInstLimit(), total_points / 2);
 ```